Research & Development

 IT Carlow has great courses, I am really enjoying my time hereWatch the video »

-You will normally have an honours Bachelor Degree (minimum level 2nd Class Honours) in a field of study directly related to the subject matter of the Masters Degree.
+You will normally have an honours Bachelor Degree (with a recommended minimum level 2nd Class, Division 1) in a field of study directly related to the subject matter of the Masters Degree.

 A candidate holding qualifications different from that specified above may be admitted to a Master Degree programme subject to satisfactory performance in an examination, test or other requirement agreed by the Academic Council on the advice of the Research & Development Committee and a nominated external examiner.